mfkiwl/openCologne-PCIE/README.md

   <img width="60%" src="0.doc/images/PHY-Layers.JPG">
 </p>

 The GateMate SerDes has thus far not been used in the PCIE context.
 It is therefore reasonable to expect issues with physical layer, which may falter for signal integrity, jitter, or some other reason.
-Luckily, we has teamed up with CologneChip developers, who will own the PHY layer up to and including **P**hysical **I**nterface for **P**CI **E**xpress (PIPE) 👍.
-Their technology-specific work is clearly separated in a directory of their own, see **`2.rtl.PHY`**.
+Luckily, we have teamed up with CologneChip developers, who will own the PHY layer up to and including **P**hysical **I**nterface for **P**CI **E**xpress (PIPE) 👍.
+This technology-specific work is clearly separated in a directory of their own, see **`2.rtl.PHY`**.

 > By adhering to PIPE architecture, we avoid mixing the generic (i.e. "logic" only) design part with FPGA-specific RTL.
 This does not mean that all of our RTL is portable to other vendors, but rather that it is structured in a way that facilitates future ports, with only a thin layer of code behind PIPE interface that needs to be revisited.
-That's a small subsection of the overall design, which thereby saves a good amount of porting effort.
+That's a small subsection of the overall design, thereby saving a good amount of porting effort.

 ## Future outlook